Francis Drake's circumnavigation: Capture of Spanish treasure ships

-On 16 March Luis de Toldeo and Gamboa sailed into Manta to gather any information they could get on Drake.
+On 16 March Luis de Toledo and Gamboa sailed into Manta to gather any information they could get on Drake.
 They were told about Drake's pursuit of the Nuestra Señora de la Concepción and it was soon realised the inevitability that Drake had captured the ship.
 Gamboa nevertheless had a plan that if Drake was loaded with treasure, he would be able cut him off before he would get to the coast of the Province of Nicaragua.
 Don Luis however proposed to go to Panama in order to carry on his voyage and deliver his father's vital report regarding the English discovery of the Spanish settlements in South America.

 Meanwhile, Drake went further north along the South American coast.
-Coming across Cano island Drake captured a frigate carrying a cargo of maize, honey and sarsaparilla.
+Coming across Caño Island, Drake captured a frigate carrying a cargo of maize, honey and sarsaparilla.
 Drake took the vessel to a nearby bay (Bahía Drake); here the Golden Hind was repaired and careened.
 Drake decided that the enormous haul of treasure in the Golden Hind needed to be transferred to lighten his ship if he was to carry on any further.
 At the island they moved part of the silver over to the captured frigate which proved a sturdy ship.
 The frigate was also armed by a number of the Golden Hinds' guns.
 Drake sent a party with the pinnace to forage and refill their water casks.
 As they moved into the dense tropical rain forest they managed to kill a crocodile and a monkey which they brought back to the ships.
 This was the first time they had tasted meat for some time.
 At the same time the English felt a 'severe shake' despite being a mile offshore – it was in fact their first experience of a violent earthquake – and some of the crew even witnessed what was a tsunami on the nearby shore.

 Whilst the Golden Hind was being repaired, the pinnace was scouting the area and came across another Spanish vessel which was soon captured with only a shot fired – this time a small barque.
 Although there was little value in the hold, the English did capture two valuable rutters which showed in detail the Manilla-Acapulco route.
 Also on board were two Chinese pilots who knew the route across the Pacific.
 Drake then disposed of the Sarsaparilla (the crew reported this as being an 'unpleasant smell'), and set off in the last week of March intending to raid the town of Guatulco.